Changing Role of Companies House

 - Query Information, Remove & Change Information

-Companies House will be given new powers to query information on the register either before it is placed on the register or post-registration.
-This will include the power to query erroneous, anomalous, or suspicious filings (including company names) and reject them if warranted.
-Companies House will no longer be obliged to accept documents that are delivered if there is a reason to query the information provided.
-Companies House will also have the power to remove material more swiftly and in wider circumstances than is currently the case.
-Companies House will also be able to require all information to be filed electronically.
+Companies House has been given new powers to query information on the register either before it is placed on the register or post-registration.
+This includes the power to query erroneous, anomalous, or suspicious filings (including company names) and reject them if warranted.
+Companies House is no longer obliged to just accept documents that are delivered if there is a reason to query the information provided.
+Companies House also has the power to remove material more swiftly and in wider circumstances than was previously the case.
+Companies House is also moving towards requiring all information to be filed electronically.

 These increased powers are however a significant deviation from its previously passive stance of generally uploading whatever information was provided to it.
 Therefore, it is important that filings are done correctly and not just as an afterthought.